Supporting Charities vs. Personal Fundraisers

 Supporting personal fundraisers can be a beautiful experience - or a horrifying one.
 Here is what you need to know before you give.

 The desire to give in any form is a beautiful human instinct that we should all cherish, but bringing our heads into the process is the best way to ensure our actions match our intentions.
-Currently, trust in nonprofit organizations is low, with fewer than one in five Americans reporting high trust in charities.
-In concert with the eroding trust, Charity Navigator’s traffic has increased by 50% over the past three years, indicating that people want to give and do so confidently.
+Currently, trust in nonprofit organizations is low, with only 20% of Americans and Canadians reporting high trust in charities.
 At the same time, the rise of GoFundMe and other giving platforms has made it easier than ever to give directly to individuals in need.
 So what is the well-meaning donor to do; trust that an organization will use funds efficiently and effectively to help people or trust an individual to collect and use donations for their stated purpose?

 Supporting personal fundraisers can be a beautiful experience - or a horrifying one.
 Here is what you need to know before you give.